Newport Beach Dog Bite Lawyer

 Help from a Newport Beach Dog Attack Lawyer

 Getting the settlement your recovery requires begins with contacting a Newport Beach dog bite lawyer.
-You can reach an experienced attorney at Dickson Kohan & Bablove, LLP by using the form below or by calling 1-844-404-2400.
+You can reach an experienced attorney at Kohan & Bablove, LLP by using the form below or by calling 1-844-404-2400.
 We can assist you by helping you make sense of a traumatic situation and receive as much money as possible for your injuries.